Samantha2204/TherapyGo-Frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 The page will reload if you make edits.

+**Please note that this project will not be connected to the database unless you run the backend repo at the same time.**